-A number of Extensible Authentication Protocol (EAP) methods, supported by the Wi-Fi Protected Access 2 (WPA2) protocol, are available.
+A number of Extensible Authentication Protocol (EAP) methods, supported by the Wi-Fi Protected Access 2 and 3 (WPA2, WPA3) protocols, are available

-Agencies deploying a secure wireless network can choose WPA2-Enterprise with EAP-Transport Layer Security (EAP-TLS), WPA2-Enterprise with EAP-Tunnelled Transport Layer Security (EAP-TTLS) or WPA2-Enterprise with Protected EAP (PEAP) to perform mutual authentication.
+Depending on the security requirements agencies deploying a secure wireless network can choose EAP-Transport Layer Security (EAP-TLS), EAP-Tunnelled Transport Layer Security (EAP-TTLS) or Protected EAP (PEAP) to perform mutual authentication.

-WPA2-Enterprise with EAP-TLS is considered one of the most secure EAP methods.
+EAP-TLS is considered one of the most secure EAP methods.
 With its inclusion in the initial release of the WPA2 standard, it enjoys wide support in wireless access points and in numerous operating systems such as Microsoft Windows, Linux and Apple OS X. EAP-TLS uses a public key infrastructure (PKI) to secure communications between devices and a Remote Access Dial In User Service (RADIUS) server through the use of X.509 certificates.
 While EAP-TLS provides strong mutual authentication, it requires an agency to have established a PKI.
 This involves either deploying their own certificate authority and issuing certificates, or purchasing certificates from a commercial certificate authority, for every device that accesses the wireless network.
 This can introduce additional costs and management overheads but the risk and security management advantages are significant.

-The EAP-TTLS/MSCHAPv2, or simply EAP-TTLS, method used with WPA2-Enterprise is generally supported through the use of third party software.
-It has support in multiple operating systems including Microsoft Windows 7, 8, 10 and Server 2012 but does not have native support in earlier versions of Microsoft Windows.
+The EAP-TTLS/MSCHAPv2, or simply EAP-TTLS, method is generally supported through the use of third party software.
+It has support in multiple operating systems including current and supported versions of Microsoft Windows client and server editions.
 EAP-TTLS is different to EAP-TLS in that devices do not authenticate to the server when the initial TLS tunnel is created.
 Only the server authenticates to devices.
 Once the TLS tunnel has been created, mutual authentication occurs through the use of another EAP method.